 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any time, and are a common issue for homeowners.
-It’s unpleasant messy and uninspiring and require immediate attention.
-But, you don’t necessarily have to contact the plumber immediately.
-In this blog we’ll take you through some simple steps to clear your toilet in no time.
+Toilet blockages can happen at any time and are a common problem for households.
+They can be unpleasant dirty, inconvenient, and messy and requires immediate attention.
+However, you don’t have to call an plumber immediately.
+In this blog post we’ll guide you through simple steps to get your toilet unclogged in no time.

 Key Takeaways